hnyu/vonet/README.md

 This will use all CUDA visible devices.

-Warning: training a full job on any of the five datasets will require at least 4 Nvidia 3090 GPUs and xxx CPU memory.
+Warning: training a full job on any of the five datasets will require at least 4 Nvidia 3090 GPUs and 30G CPU memory.
 Please see the Experiments section of the paper for more details.

 ## View training results